 In this section, you’ll see a wide range of important info, including:

 - What keywords they used to find you

 - What their next steps were (did they visit your website, call you, or click away?)

 The number of visitors your profile got compared to previous time frames.

 With that info under your belt, you’ll be able to figure out who’s looking for your help – and how to attract more of them.

-By embracing these advanced features GMB offers, you stand a better chance at outperforming your competitors and attracting more customers to your business.
+By embracing these advanced features GBP offers, you stand a better chance at outperforming your competitors and attracting more customers to your business.

-I hope you enjoyed this advanced guide to Google My Business.
+I hope you enjoyed this advanced guide to Google Business Profile.
 If you want your business to dominate local SEO and build up more local listings then check out our Local Listings Builder service.